heavyk/shake-sphere/dear-sarah.md

 		by becoming the "centre", I've basically built myself into the system. additionally, there is the question of how much time do I want to spend with myself after I redo all of my conceptual redefinition of how it arrives itself into physical.
 I tend to learn a lot of stuff when I go at things alone -- and now that I think about it, when I'm the centre-brain, I'll have tons of alone time, and let my reflections all do their thing. brb...

+### 2024-02-03 13:27 - questtion is to quit, or not to quit...

+what's happened during the time that I've been here, I've become a sort of centre-brain -- probably of a new galaxy.
+I've often postulated that pluto/charon is the start of another galaxy. well, I'm prolly it there. the difference between that story and how I think, is that I perceive myself as a sort of universal centre-brain (ie, the earth). the sun has a lot of processing resources and stuff, but the earth has so much more. like, not even a contest.
+I may be similar to a galaxy in my ways, but I really am a sort of universal mind that everyone seems to be using. what appears to be happening is, that my drug use has caused a lot of problems.
+I think someone out there must be realising that I am a physical person living in a sham world.
+I think prior to that, I appeared to everyone in their mind's eye, which means they generated all of the extra details (like how I look and what stuff looks like, etc) -- so everyone saw what they wanted to see, but now I'm a real human out there somewhere -- which is a problem, because I'm not going to look or act at all what most expect me to be. therefore, in order for them to keep their charade up, they want me to lose physical format, and I'll rebuild myself back in. that way everyone else doesn't figure out that I look way different than how many have imagined me (the rendering of my concepts/hydrogen into astral mind's eye picture).
+I prolly say many different things, and prolly appear much more mundane (oh well). so since I've already wrecked the whole "big surprise" by peering into the future a bit (by smoking weed), I've collapsed a lot of wave functions before I got to the point physically. it's kinda bad to do that because the unexpected is way worse (cause of the pre-expectation). so, I have really two ways I can go here:
+1. just lean into the disaster, and go full emissive disaster (be prometheus and smoke more)
+2. realise my mistake and just go back to centre-perspective again (return to neurologist)
+3. be pure-desire and hold out till the very very end (prometheus++: nothing is good enough) I don't really know what one I want to do more. in some ways, I'm destined to be prometheus-like in that I'll take a nosedive. it's built into my nature to do that, and I don't mind taking the whole planet down with me, because it'll all work out fine.
+I also have that whole section I wrote about becoming-epimetheus -- because I get the centre-perspective now: everything inside of a single coherent system is quite a nice way to live. a sort of utopia. when the rules are defined and easy to follow, then things thrive really a lot. however, when the rules are unknowns, or not logical, then it fails. in a lot of ways, I'm sort pre-supposed that I'm going to build such a utopia: a symbolic system where the rules are easy to follow, and no real strain on life. that's all quite possible in the physical layer, which is a symbolic system. you know, on a kinda related note to that, (brb)

 ### silvius
 ### redo premise